sh33ner/sh33ner.github.io/_posts/2024-04-01-deployments1.md

 ---
 layout: post
-title: Deployments (Part 1)
+title: What is a successful deployment?
 ---
-If you are an organization using AEM as a Cloud Service, there are a number of items regarding deployments that need to be carefully thought through.
-You may have years of experience with AEM deployments, but because AEM as a Cloud Service is a significant redesign it can't be thought of the same way.
-In this series of posts, I'm going to cover some of the key points that have to be considered for an AEM as a Cloud Service migration to be successful
+If you are an organization using AEM as a Cloud Service there are a number of items regarding deployments that need to be carefully considered.
+Instead of running as a monolithic VM, AEM as a Cloud Service builds immutable images that can be deployed instantly to auto-scale and self-heal.
+This means a code deployment is building images, not just deploying packages one after another.
+With those as key principles, it changes how you should consider whether a deployment was successful or not.

-First, what does your organization consider a successful deployment?
+The first question to consider is what does your organization consider a successful deployment?
 Is it just that the service is up and running when the deployment is finished?
 Most likely not.
-A good deployment means there's no errors during the execution, all the services start, and the features and improvments work as expected.
+A good deployment means there's no errors during the execution, all the services start, **and** the features and improvments work as expected.

 AEM as a Cloud Service is very good at having deployments complete successfully, but what if the features or improvements aren't quite right, or broken?
-How do you address that scenario?
+Someone running the deployment is good, but if the business owners say things aren't fixed how do you address that scenario?
 I think the reactive options are:

 1. Fail forward with a hotfix
 2. Rollback the deployment